-Bubble the wine off, and then add the rind from your block of Grana Padano.
+Add the rind from your block of Grana Padano.
 This will impart its flavour throughout the risotto cooking process.
-Mix it in, and then pour in your rice.
+Mix it in and then pour in your rice.

-Stir your rice until it starts to toast on the pan.
-At this point, start adding your vegetable stock.
-Bit by bit.
+Stir your rice until it starts to toast in the pan.
+At this point, start adding your vegetable stock bit by bit.
 Keep beating the rice to release the starch.
 This will make the dish extra creamy.

-Once the rice is cooked, add 150g of grated Grana Padano and stir in.
-Then add a heaped tablespoon of butter and season generously with salt and pepper.
+Once the rice is cooked, add 150g of grated Grana Padano and stir.
+Add a heaped tablespoon of butter and season generously with salt and pepper.
 Beat it in, remove the Grana Padano rind and serve up your risotto.
-Grate more Grana Padano on to each dish, add a drizzle of olive oil and tuck in!
+Grate more Grana Padano onto each dish, add a drizzle of olive oil and tuck in!

 For this dish, your leftover risotto has to be cold.
-Divide it in to balls (slightly smaller than the size of a tennis ball).
-Roll your balls, and then place on a board.
+Divide it into balls (slightly smaller than the size of a tennis ball).
+Roll your balls and place on a board.

 Lay out three bowls.
 Fill the first with flour.
 The next with 3 eggs.
 Beat them, and season with salt and pepper.
-Fill the third bowl with breadcrumbs.
-Add a handful of both chopped rosemary and thyme.
-Add 50g grated Grana Padano.
+Fill the third bowl with breadcrumbs, a handful of chopped rosemary, chopped thyme and 50g of grated Grana Padano.
 Mix it all together.

 Take one of your balls.
-Dip it in flour, then egg, and then your Grana Padano herby breadcrumbs.
-Once it is nicely coated, place your arancini back on the board.
+Dip it into the flour, the egg and then your Grana Padano herby breadcrumbs.
+Once all of the balls are nicely coated, place them back on the board.

 Tomato sauce time.
 This is so simple.
-Just finely chop a clove of garlic.
+Just finely chop a garlic clove.
 Add to a frying pan with a glug of olive oil.
 Before the garlic starts to brown, pour in your passata.
 Season with salt and pepper.
 Bubble the sauce down until it is nice and thick.
 Throw in a handful of basil leaves.
 Once wilted, the sauce is ready.